by Dennis E. Power

 (It may look like Ilya Kuryakin but it is not).

-Dr. Kate and David Westin.
+Dr. Kate and Daniel Westin.

-Westin and Kerry, whom he insisted on calling Kate, became partners and then husband and wife.
+Westin and Kerry, whom he insisted on calling Kate had a harmonious working relationship that blossomed into romance.
+They married with a year of their meeting.
 In late 1974, they received an ultimatum to finish their research or lose all funding for this and future projects.
-The Westins realize that someone had been studying their notes.
-Westin without Kate's knowledge used himself as a guinea pig for the first human experiment in invisibility using their new method.
-This consisted of injecting himself with what he termed liquid photons and having it activated by a machine which activated the injected chemicals on a certain electro-magnetic resonance.
-This was more than likely a bogus term, this research sounds very similar to that conducted by Professor Gibbs in 1939.
-(3) His initial experiments were successful.
-Westin was able to render objects and living subjects invisible and reverse the process.
+As a consequence Daniel showed Walter Karlson, a side effect of the process of rendering the object into energy, it became invisible.
+Westin was able to render objects invisible and they would eventually become visible again in a few hours time.
+Living objects however were a bit different.
+In most cases the invisibility wore off, in other cases Daniel injected the subjects with what he termed liquid photons and having it activated by a machine which activated the injected chemicals on a certain electro-magnetic resonance.[8]
+This was more than likely a bogus term, this research sounds very similar to that conducted by Professor Gibbs in 1939.[9]
+His initial experiments with living subjects were successful.

-Discovering that that Klae Corporation was funded exclusively by the military, he wanted assurances that his research would not be used for military purposes.
-(4) When this was not forthcoming Westin destroyed the files at the lab so that the military could not get their hands on the use of his device.
-Guards were alerted to his vandalism and he thought that the only way to get out of the incident without being arrested was to leave the lab invisible.
-Westin was however rushed a minor mathematical mistake resulted in too much power being used by the device which activated the chemical in his body.
-The increased power altered the electro-chemical make up of Dr. Westin's body.
-The overload also destroyed the machine.
-Westin was permanently invisible.
-He and Kate continued to work by themselves on a cure for his condition.
-They made a deal with the Klae Corporation to carry out various tasks for the multinational conglomerate, basically by being hired out as investigators and/or spies.
-This is how the couple pay for their lab time the Klae Corporation's ties to the US Military and various intelligence corps, allowed it to put in a special order to the OSI/IMF.
-Not only did Westin need one of their special masks but also he needed a realistic full body suit.
+When Karlson learned that the invisibility process flawed and unstable the Klae Corporation made a deal with the Westins.
+If they would carry out various tasks for the multinational conglomerate they would be given time and money to pursue a cure.
+Daniel Westin was dubbed the Klae Resource and was hired out as an investigator and/or spies.
+Klae Corporation's ties to the US Military and various intelligence corps, allowed it to put in a special order to the OSI/IMF.
+Not only did Westin need one of their special masks but also he needed a realistic full body suit[11].
 Fortunately his resemblance to Ilya Kuryakin whose facial and body measurements were already computerized made the task easier to do.
 An old friend of Westin's Dr. Nick Maggio developed Westin's artificial skin body suit.
-He had earlier designed smaller realistic pieces to cover the cybernetic mechanisms on Colonel Steven Austin's legs and arm.
-(5)
+He had earlier designed smaller realistic pieces to cover the cybernetic mechanisms on Colonel Steven Austin's legs and arm.[12]

-Click here for a Griffin family tree graphic
+The Griffin family tree graphic

 Invisibles Timeline